beeman88/mycalc/README.markdown

       * bamboo-ree-1.8.7
         bamboo-mri-1.9.2 (prepared, will migrate on next git push)

-Now git push a change and git heroic push.
+Now git push a change and git heroku push.

     $ git push